graphprotocol/contracts/packages/issuance/deploy/docs/VerificationChecklists.md

 # Verification Checklists for REO Deployment

+**Status:** Background / supplementary
 **Last Updated:** 2025-11-19

+> Canonical issuance deployment design now lives in
+> `packages/issuance/deploy/docs/Design.md`.
+Cross-package governance and
+> orchestration patterns live in `packages/deploy/docs`.
+>
+> This document is retained for detailed checklists and historical context; it
+> should not be treated as the primary source of truth and should not be
+> extended with new normative content.

 ---

 ## Overview

 This document provides comprehensive verification checklists for each phase of RewardsEligibilityOracle deployment.
 Use these checklists to ensure nothing is missed and maintain audit trails.

 ---